 To improve overall customer retention in your business, it’s important to adopt multiple strategies that cover different drivers.

-To see these drivers in action, let’s look at seven customer retention strategies that have helped businesses to reduce churn and improve customer loyalty.
+To see these drivers in action, let’s look at nine customer retention strategies that have helped businesses reduce churn and improve customer loyalty.

 Drivers: Consistency and Value – setting appropriate expectations and delivering product value through knowledge.